Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to specify the limit for
+  >The namespace to specify the limit for.

 Return type: `number`